-Among the other Southeastern Film Critics' award winners were George Clooney for Up in the Air, Meryl Streep as Julia Child in Nora Ephron's Julie & Julia, Christoph Waltz as a nasty Nazi in Quentin Tarantino's Inglourious Basterds, and Mo'Nique as a mean mom in Lee Daniels' Precious.
+Among the other Southeastern Film Critics' award winners were Best Actor George Clooney for Up in the Air, Best Actress Meryl Streep as Julia Child in Nora Ephron's Julie & Julia, Best Supporting Actor Christoph Waltz as a nasty Nazi in Quentin Tarantino's Inglourious Basterds, and Best Supporting Actress Mo'Nique as a mean mom in Lee Daniels' Precious.

-Director Olivier Assayas' 'Summer Hour's is Best Foreign Language Film
+Director Olivier Assayas' 'Summer Hours' is Best Foreign Language Film

 Writer-director Olivier Assayas' Summer Hours, starring Jérémie Renier, Juliette Binoche, and Charles Berling, was the Southeastern Film Critics' Best Foreign Language Film.
 This is Summer Hours' fourth win this awards seasons, which is kind of a surprise as Assayas' family drama hadn't been getting all that much pre-awards season buzz.

 And finally, screenwriter-director Scott Teem's That Evening Sun, starring veteran Hal Holbrook, has at last won an award from a critic's group: the Southeastern Film Critics' Wyatt Award for a film “that captures the spirit of the South.”

 2009 Southeastern Film Critics' winners and runners-up